“Dell’s Latitude 7400 is one of the best 2-in-1s you can buy – if you can afford it.”

 The days of businesses buying chunky “enterprise” laptops in bulk are waning.
 These days, we all want to use a sleek, modern laptop, regardless of whether we’re at work or at home.
 The Dell Latitude 7400 2-in-1 knows this, offering the security features IT departments require without sacrificing its high-minded design.

 Dell sent us a high-end configuration that included an 8th-generation Intel Whiskey Lake Core i7-8665U with vPro, 16GB of RAM, a 512GB PCIe solid-state drive (SSD), and a 14-inch Dell Low Power Full HD (1,920 x 1,080) IPS display.
-That’s a reasonably high-end configuration, and checking Dell’s configurator will show a spectacularly high-end price of $4,004 with a permanent discount to $2803.
+That’s a reasonably high-end configuration, and checking Dell’s configurator will show a retail price of $2,489, discounted from $3,555.

 Let’s start with the build quality, which is superb.
 No matter how you poke or prod, you won’t find a single millimeter of this 2-in-1 that gives in to pressure.
 We’ll call it tank-like rigidity, a superlative that we usually reserve for laptops like the Lenovo’s Yoga C930.
 Dell takes things a step further, though, testing the Latitude 7400 to MIL-STD-810g, a set of tests that proves a laptop can take a beating.